eclipse/repairnator/doc/repairnator-config.md

 The main goal of Repairnator is to use various program repair tools to try repairaing failing builds from Travis CI.
 However, for one repair tools, different strategies might be available, and a user do not necessarily wants to run all repair tools and all strategies each time.
 This attribute allows to select the different repair tools available in Repairnator.
-For more information about the available repair tools, [have a look on this page](repair-tools.md).
+For more information about the available repair tools, [take a look at this page](repair-tools.md).
 Several repair tools can be selected, separated by a comma.

 Its default value is `NopolAllTests,AstorJMut,NPEFix`.

 #### CREATE_PR